LakeinLove/Mage-The-Awakening/Magic/Spells/Initiate/Perfect Timing.md

 This spell does not directly alter time or affect others, but rather grants the subject a perfect temporal assessment of the situation.
 Others might describe her as “in the zone,” mistaking her preternatural sense of timing for incredible focus.

 The subject can spend a turn during the spell’s Duration planning an action.
-The subject loses any Defence and must remain still while planning.\
+The subject loses any [[Defence]] and must remain still while planning.\
 A turn spent planning grants a bonus to the next action equal to Potency.\
-This bonus can only be applied to mundane instant actions; extended actions and spellcasting rolls do not benefit from it.
+This bonus can only be applied to mundane [[Instant Action]]s; [[Extended Action|Extended Actions]] and spellcasting rolls do not benefit from it.